White Paper on Full Employment in Australia

-The White Paper Full Employment in Australia, published in 1945, was the defining document of the official economic policy in Australia until the 1970s.
+The white paper Full Employment in Australia, published in 1945, was the defining document of the official economic policy in Australia until the 1970s.
 For the first time, the Australian government accepted an obligation to guarantee full employment and to intervene as necessary to implement that guarantee.
-The preparation of the paper was ordered by The Australian Labor Party Prime Minister John Curtin and his Employment Minister John Dedman and undertaken by a group of economists headed by H.C.
-Coombs.
+The preparation of the paper was ordered by The Australian Labor Party Prime Minister John Curtin and his Employment Minister John Dedman and undertaken by a group of economists headed by H. C. Coombs.

+The white paper also declared the importance of the welfare state.